 As a business owner, much of your personal wealth is probably intertwined with the success of your business.
 You may not feel confident navigating the complex financial planning challenges and opportunities that lay ahead.
 Implementing personal and business goal planning, determining the structure of business ownership and retirement planning, creating a succession plan, managing risks, and surrounding yourself with a competent team of professionals are all steps that are pertinent to you as you grow your business.
-This paper seeks to explore strategies and offer recommendations for building wealth and confidence throughout each stage of your journey.
+This article seeks to explore strategies and offer recommendations for building wealth and confidence throughout each stage of your business ownership journey.

 Where to Start

 As you tackle your financial plan, always start by asking yourself, “What are my goals?”

 What are you trying to achieve?
 Are these goals long- or short-term?
 Do you have a long-term dream with a short-term time horizon?
 Your goal at this point in your business life cycle may be to maximize the tax efficiency in your current operations and/or retirement planning.
 Or, you may be at the point where your main goal is to find the best way to pass on your company to the next generation of owners.

 Whatever your goals may be, be sure to prioritize and organize them into achievable milestones.
 While the organization of goals may be a time-consuming process, it is imperative to do because it makes certain that your goals can be achieved within the timeframe you have available to you.
 Each business owner will have different goals and timeframes so your situation will require a very individualized approach.

 Ownership Structure – It’s not always a “one and done”